ESAB (ESAB)

 nullAI Analysis | Feedback

-Shyam P. Kambeyanda President and Chief Executive Officer
+Shyam P. Kambeyanda, President and Chief Executive Officer

-Kevin Johnson EVP and Chief Financial Officer
+Kevin Johnson, EVP and Chief Financial Officer

-Olivier Biebuyck President, Fabrication Technology
+Olivier Biebuyck, President, Fabrication Technology

-Curtis Jewell General Counsel and Corporate Secretary
+Curtis Jewell, General Counsel and Corporate Secretary

 Curtis Jewell serves as ESAB Corporation's General Counsel and Corporate Secretary.
-He leads the company's legal team, advises the executive team on legal strategy, and acts as the company's legal representative.
-Mr. Jewell became ESAB Corporation's general counsel in 2020 and was appointed Senior Vice President and Corporate Secretary in 2022.
-He possesses significant experience in leading legal teams through complex acquisitions and cross-border initiatives.
+In this role, he leads the Corporation's legal team, advises the executive team on legal strategy, and acts as the company's legal representative.
+Jewell became ESAB Corporation's general counsel in 2020 and was appointed Senior Vice President and Corporate Secretary in 2022.
+He possesses significant experience leading legal teams through complex acquisitions and cross-border initiatives while driving process improvement.

 AI Analysis | Feedback

-The key risks to ESAB's business include:
+The key risks to ESAB Corporation's business include:

 AI Analysis | Feedback